trallen09/School_District_Analysis/README.md

-# School_District_Analysis
+### School_District_Analysis

-##Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview of the school district analysis:

-Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+There is suspicion surrounding the reading and math scores of Thomas High School within the ninth grade.
+The objective is to replace all the ninth grade scores with NaN and determine if it swings the results.

+## Results:

-How is the district summary affected?
+1. How is the district summary affected?
+There was very little impact on the district summary
-How is the school summary affected?
+2. How is the school summary affected?
+Thomas High School went from 65% overall to 90% by removing the 9th graders
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+There was a 25% incresae in overall score.
-How does replacing the ninth-grade scores affect the following:
+4. How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
+    - Math and reading scores by grade
-Scores by school spending
+    - Scores by school spending negligable
-Scores by school size
+    - Scores by school size negligable
-Scores by school type
+    - Scores by school type negligable

-Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+## Resources
+- Data Source: schools_complete.csv & students_complete.csv
+- Software: Python 3.7.6, Visual Studuo Code, 1.54.3